-10,964 people live in Elburn, where the median age is 46.1 and the average individual income is $60,696.
+10,964 people live in Elburn, IL, where the median age is 46.1 and the average individual income is $60,696.
 Data provided by the U.S. Census Bureau.

 Total Population